Photo courtesy of http://www.popmatters.com

 The question is, do men prefer a Scarlett or a Melanie?
 Let’s use the Scarlett and Melanie characters from the movie as a basis for a comparison/contrast to the modern woman.

-Is this why so many women are choosing to remain single; because men are really seeking the meek and mild?
+But in this stark comparison of these female roles, I wonder if this is why so many women are choosing to remain single?
+Are the expectations of our men today unrealistic for how females have evolved in today’s society?
 I would love to hear what others think about this topic.
 Feel free to leave your comments to spark up a discussion on this topic and remember to keep it respectful!